Scientific Data Policy

 - The PI is responsible for the preservation and transfer of experiment logs, metadata, raw data, results of data analysis and software used for data analysis, in accordance with professional standards and with the legal and contractual rules under which he is working.

 - BNC has the right to preserve experiment logs, metadata, raw data, and reduced data that have been generated on BNC systems.
 BNC intends to preserve the data for at least five years, except for certain high data rate instruments (e. g. imaging), however, BNC cannot be made liable for accidental loss or unavailability of the data.

 V. Data access

 - The PI has the right to distribute the experimental data.

 - BNC’s expert staff (e.g. instrument scientists, computing group members) have unrestricted access to the experimental data for internal purposes.

-- If an experiment results in a publication, the PI must deposit a reference in the BNC User Office publication data base within three months of publication.
+- If an experiment results in a publication, the PI must deposit a reference in the BNC User Office publication data base when the reference becomes available, but within maximum three months afterwards.

 - After publication of the results, the PI should grant public access to the experimental data.

 - In the foreseeable future, within its system being developed, BNC will provide Uniform Resource Identifiers (URI) for all experimental data before the experiment.
 Once this is realized, all publications should cite the URIs of the experimental data used.